eee-Andrew/WebPage_Future_is_Robotics/README.md

 - Responsive storefront grouped by learning stage (preschool, primary, high school, university) with product overlays that reveal detailed specs, per-kit IDs, and image captions.
 - Multi-page navigation (Home, Prototypes, Resources) with dropdown menus so every section is reachable even from account or admin pages.
 - Customer accounts with login/registration, saved items, and a persistent cart so each user can resume where they left off.
-- Card-style cart page that lets a customer update quantities and submit shipping + payment details; orders and line items are stored in MySQL for reference.
+- Card-style cart page that lets a customer update quantities and submit shipping details; Adyen Checkout Components handle card entry, 3-D Secure 2 challenges, and tokenization so no raw PAN data touches the server.
 - English/Greek language toggle that updates navigation, hero copy, and section headings without leaving the page.
 - Simple admin pages for adding/removing products (name, short/long description, category, price, quantity, image path) alongside basic catalog/order metrics.
 - Sample catalog data, SVG placeholders, and helper functions that keep URLs working even if you rename the project folder.